-To apply for an extension, you will only need to send a new Medical Statement B to us.
+To apply for an extension, you will only need to send a new, no older than six months, Medical Statement B to us.
 Please send the new Medical Statement B around two months before the end of the cash rehabilitation benefit.

 Send the new Medical Statement B in the MyPension service under ’Apply for pension – Apply for an extension.’